globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    b. the Recipient has enabled Encrypted Notification
    c. the Admininistrator has enabled non default options to include Submission Fields in the encrypted notification emails,

-In this situations sensitive information could outside GlobaLeaks system and need to be managed by Recipient Operational Security.
+In this situations sensitive information could outside GlobaLeaks system and need to be managed by Recipient Operational security.

-Application Security
+Application security
 ====================
 This section highlights most of the security measures against application related threats.
-Web Application Security
+Web Application security
-The web application does follow all the OWASP REST Security Cheat Sheet related to:
+The web application does follow all the OWASP REST security Cheat Sheet related to:

 * Authentication
 * Authorization
-* Input Validation
+* Input validation
-* Output Encoding
+* Output encoding
 * Secure Logging
 * Server Resiliency